CoreyWarren/react-startup-help/README.md

 # How to start a React app.

+> Question: Why?

+> > Failing to follow these instructions may lead to the infamous "invalid hook call" error in React.
+You may experience this as a new React developer often.
+You will wonder "Why does every app I start with always get this stupid invalid hook call error thing?
+I followed the tutorial word for word."
+The answer to that question is that not every tutorial shows you the initial 'npm install' and 'npx create-react-app' setup footage.
+So here's some help with the initial setup of React.

 ### _(React version 18)_

 **1)** Navigate to your desired folder (aka parent directory).